GridRL/GridRL/README.md

 Multiple small maps are provided and assembled into a bigger global world, that can also include warps.
 Relevent events required for any progression of the game are given a dedicated flag, so it's possible to easily track the agent progress or start at custom points.
 A hook system provides relevant bindings to the coder, that can implement custom calls before/after something occurs, like stepping on a warp.
 The action space and game complexity can be partially altered by configurations, changing the way the agent moves, input/menu abstraction or filler events amount.
 Some games can override certain fields.
-Some configurations are not yet coded and must be done on a per-game basis.
 The hidden game state is as small as possible and most of the work needed for a smarter/faster policy, will be done by feature and reward enginering on spatial data that the agent can collect.